 We align pay with performance.
-Our incentive plans are closely tied to performance, making the ultimate payout from these incentives higher when performance is strong and, conversely, lower (or zero) when performance does not measure up to our targets.
-This correlation between our performance and pay aligns our NEOs with the interests of our stockholders.
-The strong and positive alignment of our pay with operating results has been demonstrated by the vote "for" recommendation from stockholder advisory firms on every say-on-pay vote we have submitted to stockholders.
+Our incentive plans are closely tied to performance, making the ultimate payout from these incentives higher when performance is strong and, conversely, lower (or zero) when performance does not measure up to our objectives.
+This correlation between our performance and pay aligns our NEOs with the interests of our shareholders.
+The strong and positive alignment of our pay with operating results has been demonstrated by the vote "for" recommendation from shareholder advisory firms on every say-on-pay vote we have submitted to shareholders.

-The incentives provided to our NEOs are performancebased and are predominantly earned based on achieving corporate financial goals.
-However, one notable exception is that a portion of their annual long-term incentive target is linked directly to stockholder interests and awarded in restricted shares that ultimately earn value based on the performance of our stock price.
+The incentives provided to our NEOs are performance-based and are predominantly earned based on achieving corporate financial goals.
+However, the only exception is that a portion of their long-term incentive target is linked directly to shareholder interests and awarded in restricted shares that ultimately earn value based on the performance of our stock price.

-In 2014, in addition to the use of organic revenue growth and operating income before incentives as financial metrics for determining the final earned value of our performance-based long-term incentive awards, a relative total stockholder return (TSR) modifier was added to the performance-based shares granted to our NEOs.
-Furthermore, for 2015 we introduced a modifier to the annual incentive plan as well.
-This modifier is based on IPG's Salary and Related Salaries (SRS) ratio which is a measurement of the relationship between compensation and revenue.
-This SRS modifier has been introduced to enhance focus on driving improvement to this key metric.
-It is important to note that a penalty is applied to annual incentives if the SRS target is missed; no reward is given for achieving or exceeding target.
+In 2015, in addition to the use of organic revenue growth ("OG") and operating income before incentives margin ("OIBI Margin") as financial metrics for determining the final earned value of our annual incentive awards, we introduced a modifier to the plan design.
+This modifier is based on IPG's Salary and Related Salaries ("SRS") ratio which is a measurement of the relationship between compensation expense and revenue.
+This SRS modifier was introduced to enhance focus on driving improvement to this key metric.
+It is important to note that a penalty is applied to annual incentives if the SRS target is missed; no reward is given for achieving or exceeding the SRS target.

-Approximately 90% of the target total 2016 compensation (excluding benefits) for the Chairman & CEO was variable pay, while on average variable pay represented 75% of target total compensation (excluding benefits) for all other NEOs.
+Approximately 90% of the target total 2017 compensation (excluding benefits) for the Chairman & CEO was issued in variable pay, while on average variable pay represented 75% of target total compensation (excluding benefits) for all other NEOs.

 Our programs require significant executive share ownership.
 We adopted share ownership guidelines (SOG) in 2007.
 These guidelines and requirement levels are reviewed annually and most recently adjusted in 2015.
-Our CEO's ownership guideline is 6x base salary; all other NEOs have guidelines set at 2x base salary, thereby ensuring further alignment with stockholders.
-All NEOs are in compliance with their established ownership guideline.
-Among the NEOs, including the CEO, with tenure that requires them to have already achieved their SOG level, average ownership at the end of 2016 was at over 400% of the established ownership guideline.
+Our CEO's ownership guideline is 6x base salary; all other NEOs have guidelines set at 2x base salary, thereby ensuring further alignment with shareholders.
 Beginning in 2013, the company added a new stock holding requirement to the SOG such that executives who have not met their established guideline level in the time allotted are required to hold all net after-tax shares delivered from equity vestings until such time as requirements are met.
+Our annual assessment again confirmed that all NEOs are in compliance with their established ownership guideline (the Chairman & CEO's ownership was 406% of his guideline while the average ownership for all other NEO's was approximately 330% of target).).

 Our incentive plans include appropriate safeguards.

-We prohibit our NEOs and other senior executives from engaging in any transaction involving derivatives designed to hedge against the risk associated with ownership of IPG shares.
-Our Performance Incentive Plan, approved in 2014, prohibits the re-pricing of stock options without stockholder approval and does not allow for the granting of "reload" stock options which provide for the grant of additional stock options upon the exercise of previously granted stock options.
+We prohibit our NEOs and other senior executives from engaging in any transaction involving a short sale or derivative that is designed to hedge against the risk associated with ownership of IPG shares.
+Our Performance Incentive Plan, approved in 2014, prohibits the re-pricing of stock options without shareholder approval and does not allow for the granting of "reload" stock options which provide for the grant of additional stock options upon the exercise of previously granted stock options.
 In addition, we have an active "clawback" policy under which compensation can be recovered in the event of a significant restatement of our financial results due to fraud or misconduct.
 Additionally, our NEO annual and long-term incentive programs have a maximum payout equal to 200% of target, thereby further reducing potential risk taking by our leadership team.